kovaja/kovaja-notes/git.md

 ```
 git config --global --edit
 ```
-- it will open an editor, where you can see the path'
+- it will open an editor, where you can see the path

 ## Aliases